robotmachine/Notes/screen.md

 # [GNU screen](https://www.gnu.org/software/screen/)

 ## Command Line Options
 Adapt all windows to the new display width & height.
 `$> screen -A`

 Reattach session.
 If there are multiple it will list them.
 `$> screen -r`

 Show list of current screens.
-`$> screen -list
+`$> screen -list`
-1248.pts-0.robot-mk-x	(Detached)
+`1248.pts-0.robot-mk-x	(Detached)`
-1241.pts-0.robot-mk-x	(Detached)
+`1241.pts-0.robot-mk-x	(Detached)`
-753.pts-0.robot-mk-x	  (Detached)
+`753.pts-0.robot-mk-x	  (Detached)`
-3 Sockets in /run/screens/S-brian.`
+`3 Sockets in /run/screens/S-brian.`

-Reattach to a specific session
+Reattach to a specific session.
-`$ screen -r foo`
+`$> screen -r foo`

 Reattach session if there is one, otherwise start a new one.
 `$> screen -R`

 ## Interactive